singhhari/RN-Pixabay/README.md

 # RN-Pixabay
-- A cross-platform mobile client that browses images provided by the [Pixabay](https://pixabay.com/) API
+- A React-Native + Redux mobile client that browses images provided by the [Pixabay](https://pixabay.com/) API

 ## Requirements
 - There's a handful of platform specific dependencies required to run this project.